Follow the section below to understand the important considerations for running the Best Practices Analyzer (BPA):

 When you click the CSV option from your AEM instance, the CSV format of the Best Practices Analyzer report is built from the content cache and returned to your browser.
-Depending on your browser settings, this report will be automatically downloaded as a file with a default name of
+Depending on your browser settings, this report is automatically downloaded as a file with a default name of

-If the cache has expired then the report will be regenerated before the CSV file is built and downloaded.
+If the cache has expired, then the report is regenerated before the CSV file is built and downloaded.

 The CSV format of the report includes information that is generated from the Pattern Detector output, sorted and organized by category type, sub-type, and importance level.
 Its format is suitable for viewing and editing in an application such as Microsoft Excel.
 It is intended to provide all of the finding information in a repeatable format that can be helpful when comparing reports over time to measure progress.